Nameo91/Spybook-the-incredibles/README.md

 [React](https://reactjs.org/) is a hugely popular tool that is used to build engaging front ends.
 The basic principle is that the front end is split up into _components_, each of which _could_ include some logic, template structure (HTML) and styling (CSS).

 ### **N** is for Node
-Java script was originally designed to run exclusively in browsers, such as Chrome.
+JavaScript was originally designed to run exclusively in browsers, such as Chrome.
 [Node](https://nodejs.org/en/) is a tool that allows you to run Javascript outside the browser and its invention made it possible to build full stack Javascript apps.

 We also used...